 - Ministries and departments of health in low- and middle-income countries

 - Other state and local health and social service agencies

 - Managed care organizations

 - Community mental health centers

 - Industrial settings

 - Multi-specialty medical practices

-As a part of our partnership with Dr. David Satcher through the Vanderbilt M.P.H.
-David Satcher Public Health Scholars program, students with an interest in health disparities can spend their practicum time at Morehouse Medical College with the Satcher Leadership Institute.
+Through the David Satcher Public Health Scholars Program, students with an interest in health disparities can spend their practicum time at Morehouse Medical College's Satcher Leadership Institute.